MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 (\mathbf{\hat{y}}\mathbf{\hat{z}})^2 = -1
 $$

-Huh.
-So we have *two* imaginary numbers which are orthogonal to each other?
+Well this is weird!
+We apparently have *two* "imaginary numbers" and they are orthogonal to each other!
 We can't just call this one $i$ as well.
 Maybe we'll call this one $j$?

 For completeness' sake let's try the last one: